Oracle 11G R2 OLR :

 Information of the OLR:

-A quick (dirty) peek at the olr shows the resources that are being maintained.
+(dirty) peek at the olr shows the resources that are being maintained.

 !DAEMON_TRACING_LEVELS